 Is there a blog that you visit every day?
 Well, I hope it is the Symple blog, but I am sure you have a blog that you visit on a frequent basis.
 According to HubSpot, B2B marketers that blog see 67% more leads than B2b marketers that do not blog for business.

-I guess you can say that blogging is kind of a big deal.
-Blogging for business is a marketing tactic that should be part of your overall marketing strategy.
+Blogging for business is a small business marketing idea that should be part of your overall marketing strategy.
 From marketing agencies, freelancers, to small businesses, the benefits of blogging go beyond just being cool.
 Blogging for business can really help grow your business.

 Here are 9 benefits of blogging for business that you should consider if you have not already jumped on the blogging train.